gamarcad/paper-samba-code/README.md

 - `zoom.pdf` plots the execution time for each entity involved in the process with N = 100000 and respectively K = 10 and K = 100.

 ## Detailed Data Files Format and Generation
-We detailed in this section the format of each file given to the benchmarks python script.
+We detailed in this section the format of each file given to the benchmark python script.

 ### Data Files
-Data files, located under `data` folder, contains the list of probabilities used in the multi-armed bandits algorithms.
+Data files, located under the `data` folder, contain the list of probabilities used in the multi-armed bandits algorithms.
 Each probability is placed alone on a single line.
 At the beginning of the data file is located the number of probabilities present in the concerned data file.